KhaninArtur/exactly-ai-showcase/README.md

 - **Database Upgrade**: Replace the SQLite database with a more robust solution like PostgreSQL or Cloud SQL to enhance performance and scalability under heavier loads and to provide better support for concurrent transactions.

+- **Increasing Test Coverage**: Enhance the reliability and maintainability of the system by increasing the test coverage.
+Add integration tests to ensure that different system components work well together as expected.
+Finally, incorporate end-to-end tests to simulate user interactions and validate the complete flow of the application from start to finish.

 These improvements aim to optimize the service for larger scale deployments and enhance overall reliability and maintainability.